oddis98/chatex/README.md

 ### Live
-The app is currently live at [lunarcode.no](lunarcode.no), so feel free to test it.
+The app is currently live at [https://www.lunarcode.no](lunarcode.no), so feel free to test it.